davidtkramer/mock_api/README.md

 MockApi simplifies building mock APIs with WebMock and Sinatra for tests and development.

-⚡ **Speed up development** - Stop waiting on upstream services to ship changes.
+⚡ **Speed up development** - No waiting on upstream services to ship.
 Mock the service and develop in parallel.

 🏕️ **Go offline** - Develop your app, no internet required.